splunk/observability-workshop/content/en/other/opentelemetry-collector/8-develop/2-configuration.md

     example.metric.3:
         enabled: true
     example.metric.4:
         enabled: true
 ```

 {{% /tab %}}
 {{% /tabs %}}

-The bad configuration highlights how doing the opposite of the recomendations of configuration practices impacts the usability
+The bad configuration highlights how doing the opposite of the recommendations of configuration practices impacts the usability
 of the component.
 It doesn't make it clear what field values should be, it includes features that can be pushed to existing processors,
 and the field naming is not consistent with other components that exist in the collector.